voussoir/voussoir.net/voussoir.net/writing/friction/friction.md

 Eating healthy is ideal, but unhealthy foods are numerous, cheap [footnote_link], and tasty [footnote_link].

 Those of you who drink coffee have probably reduced the friction for yourself by setting up automatic morning brews or writing [terminal programs](https://www.evilsocket.net/2016/10/09/IoCOFFEE-Reversing-the-Smarter-Coffee-IoT-machine-protocol-to-make-coffee-using-terminal/#.V_pNbpzrDZ8.reddit) to start the machine at a distance.
-Some people use Keurig-style machines at home, and I think the plastic waste is probably higher than necessary, but clearly the convenience is a draw.
+Some people use Keurig-style machines at home, and I think the plastic waste is higher than necessary, but clearly they bring the friction way down.

 Programmers know that writing documentation tends to be low on the priority list.
 Conveniently, just today there were several posts on hackernews about writing documentation in Markdown ([one](https://news.ycombinator.com/item?id=22675165), [two](https://news.ycombinator.com/item?id=22677161), [three](https://news.ycombinator.com/item?id=22677970)).
 Some argue that other formats like AsciiDoc or rst are more powerful (higher value), which is hard to deny, but clearly the `value/friction` of Markdown has yet to be defeated.